 Please note: The first award is for faculty research while the fellowship award is specifically to pay for an advanced masters or doctoral student to work with a TC faculty member, program, or department on teaching diversity‐related issues at TC.
 Both awards provide support for a graduate student.
 Please be clear about which award program you are applying for.

-Proposal due date for either award: Friday March 22, 2013.
+Proposal due date for either award: Friday March 21, 2014.

-Proposed research projects should aim to enhance our understanding of our engagement with issues related to diversity broadly defined.
+Proposed research projects should aim to enhance our understanding of or engagement with issues related to diversity broadly defined.
 Research topics could include the challenges of teaching, learning, service, or research itself within a diverse society.
 Applicants may incorporate innovative approaches and multiple perspectives (involving cultures, religious orientations, languages, gender, race‐ethnicity, disabilities, disciplines, methodologies, challenges to existing research paradigms or epistemologies, etc.).
 The committee invites applicants to reconceptualize diversity broadly to apply in the various disciplines of education, policy, psychology, or health areas.

-The following is a list of typical projects, provided to suggest the breadth of topics that will be considered, but this list is not inclusive of all possibilities: critically exploring the role of diversity issues in the criteria used by a philanthropic organization for evaluating research proposals for funding; researching and writing a large grant proposal for a multi‐year study on critical issues related to diversity in education; initiating an inquiry into changing patterns of gender representation of students in the arts, humanities, and sciences at a graduate school of education; evaluating a new course on alternative sexualities in a local community college; examining affirmative recruiting practices for teachers in a public middle school; identifying emerging forms of classism among students in a public high school; conducting a pilot study of early issues around ethnicity in day care; preparing a survey on new research approaches to disability.
+The following is a list of typical projects, provided to suggest the breadth of topics that will be considered, but this list is not inclusive of all possibilities: critically exploring the role of diversity issues in the criteria used by a philanthropic organization for evaluating research proposals for funding; researching and writing a large grant proposal for a multi‐year study on critical issues related to diversity in education; initiating an inquiry into changing patterns of gender representation of students in arts, humanities, and sciences at a graduate school of education; evaluating a new course on alternative sexualities in a local community college; examining affirmative recruiting practices for teachers in a public middle school; identifying emerging forms of classism among students in a public high school; conducting a pilot study of early issues around ethnicity in day care; preparing a survey on new research approaches to disability.

 All full‐time faculty with professorial appointments are eligible, and pre‐tenure faculty are especially encouraged to apply for these grants.
-Up to two grants will be awarded in late spring 2013, to be accepted for either Fall 2013 or Spring 2014.
+Up to two grants will be awarded in late spring 2014, to be accepted for either Fall 2014 or Spring 2015.
 Please note that splitting the course release over two semesters is not permitted and the semester chosen may not come directly before or after a sabbatical leave.

-A. The Proposal should include the following elements:
+A. The proposal should include the following elements:

 1. 5-page, single-spaced description of the Research Project that includes the following:

 a.
-Statement of problem(s) to be investigated
+Statement of the problem(s) to be investigated

 c.
-An overview of methodology
+An overview of the methodology

 d.
 What is the potential broader impact of the proposed research on policy and practice?

-2. Time for proposed project.
+2. Timeline for proposed project

-3. Description of the other relevant funded research projects, including amount of support, degree and period of commitment.
+3. Description of the other relevant funded research projects, including amount of support, degree and period of

 4. List of references